AWS Lambda alternative for APIs, webhooks, cron jobs, and background jobs

 export async function handler(event) { return { statusCode: 200, body: JSON.stringify({ ok: true }) }; }

-- Warm containers matter for latency-sensitive loops.
+- Warm containers matter for latency-sensitive loops after you measure tail latency with realistic auth and routing.

-When not to use
+When to skip it

 FAQ